hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 ## Repositories

 R packages are stored in repositories, typically they are online and accessible to everyone.
 Three of the most popular repositories for R packages are CRAN, Bioconductor and GitHub.
-We will discuss a little about each of them and then walk through the methods for obtaining a package from it.
+We will discuss each repository briefly and then introduce you to the functions used for installing packages from each.

 **Slide for each; including code**
 - Don't run the code now; just show each clip on the slides